-The Company sent to the CNMV three updates to its treasury share position during financial year 2021 as a result of a change in the number of voting rights arising from corporate transactions:
+During financial year 2022, the Company sent to the CNMV three updates to its treasury share position as a result of a change in the number of voting rights arising from corporate transactions:

-- On 10 February notices were provided of direct acquisitions of a total of 10,835,446 shares (0.169%), coinciding with the increase in capital resulting from the "Iberdrola Retribución Flexible" programme. - On 7 July notices were provided of direct acquisitions of a total of 35,802,235 shares (0.574%), coinciding with the reduction in capital carried out.
+- On 4 February notices were provided of direct acquisitions of a total of 3,086,535 shares (0.048%), coinciding with the increase in share capital resulting from the "Iberdrola Retribución Flexible" programme. - On 8 July notices were provided of direct acquisitions of a total of 48,136,011 shares (0.771%), coinciding with the reduction in share capital carried out; and - On 2 August notices were provided of direct acquisitions of a total of 202,776 shares (0.003%), coinciding with the increase in share capital resulting from the "Iberdrola Retribución Flexible" programme.